Adidas Adistar Raven Review Facts

 The Adidas Adistar Raven was built specifically for trail running, as far as terrain considerations go.
 It's nice to see a trail runner have the sort of considerations that this running shoe has, but it isn't too surprising considering that Adidas is the company behind this shoe.
 We definitely review more road runners than trail runners, and part of that has to do with the fact that the market is filled more with road runners in general.
 So when a trail runner comes along that features all that the Adidas Adistar Raven features, we take notice.

-There are two main things that factor into this, but the Adidas Adistar Raven is, unfortunately, a bit pricier than your average trail runner, or even your average road runner for that manner.
+There are two main things that factor into this, but the Adidas Adistar Raven is, unfortunately, a bit pricier than your average trail runner, or even your average road runner, for that manner.
 Those things are that the shoe is definitely packed with many more features than your average shoe, including advanced technologies that give you an edge on the trail, and also the fact that this shoe is fairly rare to come across these days.
 For those reasons, you can expect to pay a little bit more for a brand new pair of Adidas Adistar Ravens.

 One of the things that are very important when you're looking for a good trail runner is to consider that you need a shoe with good traction.
-All the bells and whistles in the world won't help you if your shoe isn't able to keep contact with the ground as well as the Adidas Adistar Raven turns out to be able to do.
+All the bells and whistles in the world won't help you if your shoe isn't able to keep the contact with the ground as well as the Adidas Adistar Raven turns out to be able to do.
 Trail runners have to deal with treacherous conditions where footing can constantly change, and often does.

 A lot of the flexibility in the Adidas Adistar Raven comes from the upper.
-This is because it utilizes techfit technology to match the foot of the wearer, so that your movements are matched with the shoe.
+This is because it utilizes the techfit technology to match the foot of the wearer so that the movements are matched with the shoe.
 As a result, this section is seamless and gives you the kind of fit that's analogous to simply wearing a sock.
 It's even been claimed by some reviewers that you can go ahead and run sockless and not even have to worry about irritation on your feet.

 The stability of the Adidas

-Adistar Raven is fair, but it should be noted that your stability with this running shoe can definitely take a hit if you should choose to run in deep mud.
+Adistar Raven is fair, but it should be noted that your stability with this running shoe can definitely take a hit if you should choose to run in the deep mud.
 This might not impact many runners, but those who might be planning to compete in a mud run should reconsider their purchase, as the last thing you want happening is for you to be in the middle of a race and fall flat on your face.

 The heel to toe drop on the Adidas